abenteuerzeit/reviva-la-carte/docs/README.md

 ## High-Level Design

+The app uses a monolithic architecture with clear separation of concerns and vertical slices represented by modules within the app.
+The main modules are:

+- User Management Module: handles user authentication, authorization, and profile management.
+- Meal Planning and Generation Module: generates meal plans based on user preferences and dietary restrictions.
+- Recipe Module: allows users to search, create, and manage recipes.
+- Grocery List and Product Recommendations Module: generates grocery lists based on the meal plan and offers product recommendations.
+- Sharing Module: allows users to share meal plans with others.
+- Delivery and Payment Module: manages the delivery and payment of orders.
+These modules communicate with each other through APIs and data transfers.
+The system architecture diagram is shown below:

 ### Modular Monolith with Vertical Slices

 Modules are the high-level components that make up the app.
 Each module represents a specific area of functionality that the app provides, such as user management, meal planning and generation, grocery list and product recommendations, recipe management, sharing, and delivery management and payment